I develop trails for a living. a farming game still hyjacked my brain.

 It was messing with the way I create knowledge.

-This morning, I watched a YouTube video announcing that OpenAI has acquired the company owned by Jonathan Ive — the man who designed the iPod and iPhone.
+This morning, I watched a YouTube video announcing that OpenAI has acquired the company owned by Jonathan Ive (he designed the iPod and iPhone).
 The reports suggest they're working on a device that wouldn't require us to look at a screen.
-My first reaction was "oh shit" — are we heading toward technology that will impose images on the landscape, in stores, in parking lots, wherever we are, that don't reflect what we're actually seeing?
+My first reaction was "oh shit.”
+Are we heading toward technology that will impose images on the landscape, in stores, in parking lots, wherever we are, that don't reflect what is actually there?

 I played Pokemon Go once, just to see what it was like.
-I got a notice that there was a character in the Mayodan Lowe's Home Improvement parking lot, so I drove over there, parked, got out of the car, and there it was!
-I had to hold my phone up to see it, but there it was, imposed over the parking lot.
+I got a notice that there was a character in the Mayodan Lowe's Home Improvement parking lot.
+I drove over there, parked, got out of the car, and there it was!
+I had to hold my phone up to see it.
 It was weird and funny.
-Then reports started coming in of kids walking out in front of cars or walking into immobile objects because they were more focused on their phones than the real world in front of them.
+Then tragic reports started coming in of kids walking out in front of cars or walking into immobile objects because they were more focused on their phones than the real world in front of them.

 We cannot know what OpenAI and Ive are designing.
-But I have a foreboding that it's something that will allow us, entice us, to project our own images on the landscapes, on what is in front of us.
+But I have a foreboding that it's something that will entice us to project our own images on the landscapes, on what is in front of us.

 The pattern that emerged this morning, connecting a seven-year-old gaming experience to current tech developments, didn't come from careful analysis.
-It knocked on my consciousness the way insights do when we're not forcing them — through that spacious kind of attention that lets connections surface when they're ready.
+It knocked on my consciousness the way insights do when we're not forcing them.

-But what if that capacity itself is what's at stake?
+But what if that capacity itself is what's at stake in the world of generative artificial intelligence?

 We have the same brains as our ancestors, but our experience of the world has changed dramatically through agricultural and industrial revolutions.
-We cannot fully know what was lost in those shifts — what ways of creating knowledge, what forms of human experience, disappeared as our attention became increasingly mediated by designed systems.
+We cannot fully know what was lost in those shifts.
+What ways of creating knowledge, what forms of human experience, disappeared as our attention became increasingly mediated by new systems?

 How easily my brain started overlaying game logic onto actual farmland.
 How Pokemon Go had kids literally not seeing what was in front of them.

-The stake in the ground isn't just about preserving wilderness, but about preserving and practicing forms of attention that don't depend on designed stimuli.
+Trails are this in most literal sense.
+They mark a path back to unmediated contact with place.
+Trails provide access to the forest.
 Spaces where that wandering quality of mind can still operate.
 Where patterns can knock on consciousness without algorithms directing what we notice.

 Previous